magmarion/resume-lens/README.md

 ## Mission

 Finding a job is challenging enough without having to guess whether your resume is effective.
-Resume AI Reviewer aims to make professional resume feedback accessible to everyone by delivering fast, intelligent, and practical insights that help candidates present their experience with confidence.
+Resume Lens aims to make professional resume feedback accessible to everyone by delivering fast, intelligent, and practical insights that help candidates present their experience with confidence.

 ---

 ## Contributing

 Contributions, feature suggestions, and bug reports are always welcome.
-If you have ideas for improving Resume AI Reviewer, feel free to open an issue or submit a pull request.
+If you have ideas for improving Resume Lens, feel free to open an issue or submit a pull request.

 ---